 The Business Journal is working on its annual list of the best places to work in the county.
-The list is scheduled to appear July 25 as part of a Special Report covering employers that make our ranking.
+The list is scheduled to appear in our July 23 edition as part of a Special Report covering employers that make our ranking.

 We’re in the process of soliciting employers to take part in our selection process, which involves a two-part survey of employers and workers.

-Making the list comes with fringe benefits.
+Making the list carries some fringe benefits.
 Your company will be part of a select group of employers recognized for their treatment, recruitment and retention of employees.
-The list stands to be a source of pride for employers that can help with employee morale and recruiting.
+The list should be a source of pride for employers that can help with employee morale and recruiting.

 Making our list also brings good exposure to clients, customers, bankers, vendors and peers.

 We’re considering just about all types of employers in the county: locally based companies, subsidiaries of companies based elsewhere, professional services firms, banks, government agencies, nonprofit organizations, hospitals and universities.